 - It may be irritating for those with sensitive skin.

 This plant-based, caffeinated cream was designed to shrink puffiness.
 It also contains rosehip oil, which hydrates and helps brighten, and vitamin C, which replaces lost collagen from the night before.

 Another key ingredient is aloe, which aloe is widely used for burns and inflammation, and similarly may have a soothing effect for dry skin around the eyes, according to Zeichner.

-One of Honest Beauty’s most popular products is their Deep Hydration Eye Cream, which contains hyaluronic acid to draw water back into the skin and a soothing botanical blend that includes chamomile and calendula, which are both known to calm and soothe tired-looking skin.
+One of Honest Beauty’s most popular products is their Deep Hydration Eye Cream, which contains hyaluronic acid to draw water back into the skin and a soothing botanical blend that includes chamomile and calendula, which can help calm and soothe tired-looking skin.

-Reviews are mixed when it comes to sensitivity, despite this product being fragrance-free.
-Some folks were happy with the results and say a little goes a long way so it’s great for the price.
-Others say they had a bad reaction to this cream and it irritated their skin.
+Reviews are mixed when it comes to how well sensitive skin meshes with this product, even though the cream is fragrance-free.
+Some folks were happy with the results, and say a little goes a long way, making it a good choice for the price.
+Others said they had a bad reaction to this cream and it irritated their skin.

-This is another splurge-y option, but definitely hits the mark if you’re looking for something all natural.
+This is another splurge-y option but definitely hits the mark if you’re looking for something that’s all-natural.
 Rawceuticals uses a cold-press method to process fruit, vegetables, and seeds while retaining the nutritional integrity of the ingredients.
 The result is a balm of sorts, which warms to the touch for application.